 I don't know for sure but once they were ahead they did surrender some of their advantage with some pretty ordinary batting.
 Here are some examples:

-• Ashleigh Gardner's nonchalant runout while she was putting Indian bowlers to sword.
-That dismissal was central to Australia slowing down in the death overs
+- Ashleigh Gardner's nonchalant runout while she was putting Indian bowlers to sword.
+That dismissal was pivotal to Australia's slowdown in the death overs

 Bottomline, India punched way above their weight.
-A combination of home conditions plus experience of chasing over 400 against the same opponent must have helped.
+A combination of home conditions plus experience of giving Australia run for their money in a chase of over 400 must have helped.
 Whatever might be the case, this win was one for the ages.

 Until Next Time,